 After the holidays, I’m always up to my eyeballs in leftover prime rib – which I’m not complaining about, trust me.
 One of my favorite ways to use leftover prime rib is making a breakfast hash.
 And the only thing I love more than breakfast hash is making it all on a single sheet pan.
 That’s right!
 The whole thing (with the exception of the fried eggs) is made on a single rimmed baking sheet and it couldn’t be any easier.

 Potatoes roast with onions, garlic and fresh thyme before tossing with leftover prime rib and spinach.
 A deliciously satisfying breakfast and great way to use up leftover prime rib.

 To Make This Leftover Prime Rib Breakfast Hash You Will Need:

-Dice 4 medium potatoes.
-I’m using white potatoes but Yukon gold, red or russet can be substituted.
-Add the diced potatoes to the baking sheet with 1/2 a diced red onion, 2 cloves garlic, 1 teaspoon fresh thyme leaves, 3/4 teaspoon paprika and a couple generous pinches of kosher salt.
+Lightly spray a rimmed baking sheet with olive oil.
+Add the 4 medium diced potatoes to the baking sheet with 1/2 a diced red onion, 2 cloves garlic, 1 teaspoon fresh thyme leaves, 3/4 teaspoon paprika and a couple generous pinches of kosher salt.

 Drizzle with 1 tablespoon of olive oil.

 Toss well to coat and then spread evenly in the pan.
 Roast on the middle rack of your oven for 20 minutes, rotating halfway through.
 This will ensure even cooking.

 Once the potatoes are tender, remove the pan and turn the oven to broil.
 Use oven mitts to carefully move the oven rack to the highest position.
 Scatter the leftover prime rib over top of the potatoes and onions before sliding under the broiler for 3 to 4 minutes or until the beef starts to brown a little.